 This model featured the signature “X” construction which was utilized to promote stability, durability, and versatility.
 Basically, this construction style which is still present in the Nike Metcon line is designed to tackle the niche asks of cross-training.

-It wasn’t long after their release, that the Nike Metcons were banned from formal CrossFit competition (the CrossFit Games specifically).
-The reasoning being was the shoe’s name “Metcon”, which paid homage to the metabolic conditioning aspect of CrossFit, was stated to infringe on Reebok’s formal relationship with the CrossFit Games.
+It wasn’t long after their release that the Nike Metcons were banned from formal CrossFit competitions (the CrossFit Games specifically).
+The reasoning was the shoe’s name “Metcon”, which paid homage to the metabolic conditioning aspect of CrossFit, was stated to infringe on Reebok’s formal relationship with the CrossFit Games.

-This then spurred a bit of controversy and Nike then retaliated with their infamous Nike Metcon ad that stated, “Don’t ban our shoe.
+This then spurred a bit of controversy, and Nike retaliated with their infamous Nike Metcon ad that stated, “Don’t ban our shoe.
 Beat our shoe.”

-Note, it wasn’t just the Nike Metcon that was banned from the CrossFit Games.
+Note it wasn’t just the Nike Metcon that was banned from the CrossFit Games.
 In reality, it was every shoe sans Reebok cross-trainers.
-At the time of the ban, Nike was one of the only major companies outside of Reebok creating CrossFit-focused shoes which, and in my opinion, caused them to be a prime target in regard to this topic.
+At the time of the ban, Nike was one of the only major companies outside of Reebok creating CrossFit-focused shoes which, in my opinion, caused them to be a prime target regarding this topic.

 This CrossFit Games shoe ban lasted up until 2019 when Greg Glassman announced that athletes could wear whatever footwear they wanted to the CrossFit Games.
 He did this in an attempt to “de-monopolize” the nature of the CrossFit Games and democratize what athletes could wear.

-Side note, in 2021, it was announced that NOBULL is now the official sponsor of the CrossFit Games.
-It will be interesting to see if they slap another limitation on footwear at this year’s Games.
+As a side note, in 2021, it was announced that NOBULL is now the official sponsor of the CrossFit Games.
+It will be interesting to see if they slap another footwear limitation at this year’s Games.

 2016: Nike Metcon 2

-In 2016, the Nike Metcon 2 made its way to the market with some key construction changes.
+In 2016, the Nike Metcon 2 was released with some key construction changes.
 The first Nike Metcon was somewhat infamous for its heel slip, which helped spur boot construction changes for the second model.

 The Nike Metcon 2 still featured the “X” design with an extended medial and lateral outsole wrap for rope climbs.
 The key differences in this model were the increase in boot material for preventing heel slip and the additional plastic TPU plate in the heel.

 Nike added these features to promote heel stability and limit heel slip.
-There was also a slight reworking of the upper construction as the Nike Metcon 2 had a bit more breathability compared to the original Nike Metcon.
+The upper construction was also slightly reworked, as the Nike Metcon 2 had a bit more breathability compared to the original.

 Key Construction Features